AndrewE23/SQL_Project/starting_with_questions.md

  country,
  SUM(totaltransactionrevenue) AS transaction_by_country
 FROM all_SESSIONS
-WHERE transactions IS NOT NULL AND transactions > 0 GROUP BY country
+WHERE transactions IS NOT NULL AND transactions > 0 AND country != 'N/A'
+GROUP BY country
 ORDER BY transaction_by_country DESC
 ```